logo

 Transformative Justice

 Transformative Justice (TJ) is a political framework and approach for responding to violence, harm, and abuse.
-It seeks to respond to violence at its most basic without creating more violence and/or engaging in harm reduction to lessen the violence.
+It seeks to respond to violence at its most basic, without creating more violence and/or engaging in harm reduction to lessen the violence.
 TJ can be thought of as a way of “making things right” or creating justice together.
-TJ is an abolitionist framework that understands that prisons, police, and I.C.E. are sources of enormous amounts of violence and are systems designed to maintain social control through inherent violence.
+It is an abolitionist framework that understands that prisons, police, and I.C.E. are sources of enormous amounts of violence and are systems designed to maintain social control through inherent violence.

 Transformative Movements